mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 relocation, shifting indexes, transactional state, and selective/state-aware memoization are established prior art.
 The exact adjudication is [`research/N-IETM-PRIOR-ART-ADJUDICATION-2026-08-01.md`](research/N-IETM-PRIOR-ART-ADJUDICATION-2026-08-01.md).
-The only remaining HOLD/TEST is whether explicit source, parser graph, action, environment, diagnostic-policy, effect, and read identity can safely preserve parse-that's complete callback-rich product and achieve PL-BE.
+The only remaining HOLD/TEST is whether an unforgeable library-owned node proof can reuse callback-free recognition islands while rerunning all semantic/effect work, reconstructing fresh values, preserving the complete callback-rich product, and achieving PL-BE.

+`ParserContext` is prose, not authority: it is public, mutable, incomplete, and forgeable.
+Eligibility comes only from an unexported `WeakMap<Parser, NodeProof>` populated by trusted library constructors.
+Initially only callback-free `string`, `eof`, and closed certified structural compositions may reuse recognition/offset/branch.
+Arbitrary parsers, `.map`/`.mapState`/`.chain`/`.call`/`.debug`/`.lazy`, custom RegExp, and recovery are opaque.
+RegExp reads to EOF absent a proved bounded subset.
+Semantic/effect callbacks always rerun, fresh values are reconstructed, and no LR seed/head or in-progress growth persists.

 Every reusable cell binds consumed and examined intervals, failed arms and negative reads, child dependencies, action/effect version, and the complete immutable public product.
-Unknown-effect `.map`, `.mapState`, `.chain`, and `.call` nodes rerun.
 Each edit result is compared to a fresh full M2 parse plus the semantic-law envelope.
 Cold first parse remains binding; edit rows never redefine a one-shot workload.
 N-IETM targets PL-BE only.
 Local edit rows may report descriptive 2x/3x ratios, but cold index construction makes the family